ljswuww/AI-report/test.md

 ### 2.4 Evaluation set

-`data/test/test_samples.json` — 200 records, same five-field schema as the CoT data (without the `answer` alias).
-No training script loads this path; it is fully isolated from every stage, including the closed-loop iterations.
+`data/test/test_samples.json` — 400 records, same five-field schema as the CoT data (without the `answer` alias).
+The set is stratified across three subsets: 180 real-world test report cases, 130 independently expert-constructed cases, and 90 out-of-distribution unseen scenarios, so that it covers the full range of difficulty.
+No training or validation data enters it, and no training script loads this path; it is fully isolated from every stage, including the closed-loop iterations.

-167 records carry a gold error span.
-The remaining 33 are compliant reports with no error: the gold `error_position` and `specific_error_reason` are empty strings and `corrected_content` is identical to `error_text`.
+Some records are compliant reports that contain no error: their gold `error_position` and `specific_error_reason` are empty strings and `corrected_content` is identical to `error_text`.
 These are scored and reported as a separate cohort (see §7.3).

 ---